Vermont

 FY2021 (enacted)

-On January 23, Vermont Governor Phil Scott released his proposed budget for fiscal 2025, calling for total spending from all funds of $8.58 billion, a 1.2 percent decrease from recommended fiscal 2024 levels.
-General fund appropriations are recommended at $2.18 billion before transfers, a 9.6 percent reduction compared to recommended adjusted spending levels for fiscal 2024.
-Base general fund spending, excluding one-time changes and transfers, are recommended to increase 3.6 percent in fiscal 2025.
-The budget is based on forecasted base general fund revenue of $2.11 billion, or $2.22 billion after direct applications, reversions, transfers, and policy changes.
-Total general fund resources, including the prior-year carryforward balance, amount to $2.28 billion.
-The budget also recommends education fund appropriations totaling $2.35 billion.
-The budget projects an operating surplus of $101 million; of that amount, $81 million would be allocated to a series of funds (mostly the General Obligation Debt Service Fund) and $20 million would be designated for reserve deposits, leaving no unallocated general fund ending balance.
-Total general fund reserves are projected at $312 million in fiscal 2025, or about 14.3 percent as a share of recommended general fund appropriations.
+On January 28, Vermont Governor Phil Scott released a proposed budget for fiscal 2026, calling for total spending from all funds of $9.04 billion, a 2.4 percent increase from fiscal 2025 levels.
+General fund appropriations are recommended at $2.43 billion, a 4.4 percent increase compared to adjusted spending levels for fiscal 2025.
+The budget also recommends education fund appropriations totaling $2.42 billion, a 4.7 percent increase over fiscal 2025 adjusted levels.
+The budget is based on forecasted base general fund revenue of $2.49 billion after direct applications, reversions, transfers, and policy changes.
+The budget allocates the projected operating surplus of $67 million to various fund transfers.
+Total general fund reserves, including the Budget Stabilization Reserve, Human Services Caseload Reserve, 27/53 Reserve, and GF Balance Reserve, are projected at $329 million in fiscal 2026, or about 13.6 percent as a share of recommended general fund appropriations.

 Proposed Budget Highlights